What’s Better, The Dermatologist Or The Medi-Spa?

-When you’re in the market for an aesthetic treatment, skipping the clinical setting of a cosmetic doctor’s office in favor of a pampering medi-spa is tempting, but watch out.
+When you’re in the market for an aesthetic treatment, skipping the clinical setting of a cosmetic doctor’s office in favor of a pampering medi-spa is tempting, but what are you sacrificing, exactly?
 While medi-spas are becoming increasingly popular, they run the gamut from glorified nail salon to state-of-the-art skincare clinic.
-So before you book a skin-enhancing service like Botox, laser hair removal, a dermal filler, microdermabrasion or even a so-called “photorejuvenation facial,” do your homework first, then decide.

 In recent years, there have been more calls for tightening regulations to govern these establishments, but we’re not there yet.
 California law requires that medical businesses (and medi-spas count as that) be at last majority owned by a physician (although not necessarily a dermatologist or plastic surgeon)—and all patients must be examined by a doctor, physician assistant or nurse practitioner before receiving any treatments.
 At least a dozen other states are working on “truth in advertising” laws that would require medi-spas to detail all practitioners’ training and credentials clearly in their marketing materials.
 But right now, the medi-spa industry is widely unregulated and many medi-spas aren’t transparent on exactly who their supervising doctors are and their qualifications.